 hallucinogens has been well known for many years.
 What seems further to

 confuse the situation is that researchers at Edgewood Arsenel published,

-in 1973, a comprehensive paper showing the behavioural effects of atropine,
+in 1973, a comprehensive paper showing the behavioral effects of atropine,

-scopolamine, and Ditran, (an anti-cholinergic hallucinogen) to be indistinguishible
+scopolamine, and Ditran, (an anti-cholinergic hallucinogen) to be indistinguishable

 from each other.
 [Psychoparmacologia (sic), vol 28 p 121].
 The subjects

 were 158 Army enlisted men.
 The general properties of the drugs were described